 • Grout joins with mud bed for added strength

 Argelith's heavy duty vitrified tiles have low absorption, making them stain resistant and easy to clean.
-However, not just any cleaning methods or products will do.
+Our unique baked finish contributes to their cleanability.
 Here are steps you can take to keep your tile looking like new.

 The following information is for guidance only; your needs may vary.
-Talk to your account manager for specific instructions cleaning floors in your facility.
+Talk to your account manager about the unique needs of your facility.

 Spills on a vitrified tile floor can be spot cleaned with a mop and bucket, though these are not the best tools for whole-floor cleaning.
 In wet areas, spills can be washed to the drain with a hose.
 While Argelith ceramic tile is stain resistant, spills should be addressed promptly to avoid staining the grout.

 Vitrified tile floors should be regularly cleaned using a floor-cleaning machine.
 Mop and bucket cleaning is not recommended outside of spot cleaning.
 After a mop and bucket has been used, the floor should be machine cleaned at the end of the day to remove any cleaner residue.